Global Social Justice Summer Research Symposium

 Summer Research Symposium

-With additional funding from the Office of the Vice President of Global Engagement, the event expanded this year into a full-day symposium.
+With additional funding from the Office of the Vice President of Global Engagement, the event expanded into a full-day symposium this year.

 Wisler said the research shared at the symposium not only inspires other students to do their own research, but also can promote real social change.